ansh90378/ansh90378/README.md

 I am Instraed in ML,AI,WEBD,DATA STURUCTURE,ANIMATION.
-✨ GRAPHIC DESIGNING ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+✨ GRAPHIC DESIGNER ✨ repository because its `README.md` (this file) appears on your GitHub profile.